sergeitarasov/Congruent-SSE-CTMC/README.md

 - `Rmd` contains the code to reprodice the reports and simulation.
 - `R` contains necessary R functions.
   - `/R/hiclasse/src/` includes C code for HiClaSSE ODEs.
-- `Mathematica` includes Mathematica Notebook that creates symbolic ODEs for HiClaSSE and can be used to generate C code.
+- `Mathematica` includes Mathematica Notebook that creates symbolic ODEs for HiClaSSE and can be used to generate C code (it is not necessary for reproducing the results).